 - The number of initial characters and trailing characters specified by Property 0x07 ISO Track Mask is sent unmasked.
-If Mod 10 correction is specified (see Property 0x07 - ISO Track Mask), all but one of the intermediate characters of the PAN are set to zero; one of them is set such that the last digit of the PAN calculates an accurate Mod 10 check of the rest of the PAN as transmitted.
-If the Mod 10 correction is not specified, all of the intermediate characters of the PAN are set to the specified mask character. - The Expiration Date is sent unmasked. - The Service Code is always unmasked on newer devices. - All Field Separators are sent unmasked. - All other characters are set to the specified mask character.
+If Mod 10 correction is specified (see Property 0x07 ISO Track Mask), all but one of the intermediate characters of the PAN are set to zero; one of them is set such that the last digit of the PAN calculates an accurate Mod 10 check of the rest of the PAN as transmitted.
+If the Mod 10 correction is not specified, all of the intermediate characters of the PAN are set to the specified mask character. - The Expiration Date is sent unmasked. - The Service Code is always unmasked on newer devices (Never Mask Service Code Only).
+On legacy devices, the Service Code is always masked. - All Field Separators are sent unmasked. - All other characters are set to the specified mask character.